acviana/vercel-nextjs-blog/pages/posts/2024-05-01-fumbling-into-floats.md

 rolling_incremental_mean(input_list)
 513 µs ± 28.1 µs per loop (mean ± std. dev. of 7 runs, 1,000 loops each)
 ```
 Fantastic, nearly 1000x faster!
-Great, we're done. (we were not done).
+Great, we're done.

+(we were not done)

-## Small Detail, Is It Right?
+## What the Float?!?

 Everything seemed to be working just fine in the larger project with the faster incremental formula.
 But while I was debugging something else I decided to return to this function just to double-check.
-I compared the results between the standard library and my output and the `assert` failed.
+I compared the results from a running average over 1000 numbers using standard library and incremental function and the `assert` failed.

-_No surprise probably a typo!_
+_No surprise, probably a typo!_

-I looped over the two numbers and checked them all pairwise, it made it through a few dozen numbers and before failing.
+I looped over the two outputs and checked them all pairwise, it made it through a few dozen numbers before failing.

 _That's even weirder, shouldn't it always be right or wrong?_